 Please, do not dump brush, plastic flowers, clay pots, toys, broken window glass, bags of dog and cat residue, or trash of any kind in this area.
 Unless asked not to, please empty bags of yard waste onto the compost pile.

 The Second Chance Shop Unwanted, but good, usable items (including books) may be accepted here - ask an attendant.
-It would be best if donated items are of recyclable material.
 Electronics and items with cords are discouraged in general, as are incomplete puzzles, broken toys, big plastic items (ex., lawn furniture and yard toys); if you don't want it, will anyone else?
 Proceeds from the sales of items in the shop support your Recycling Center.
 The Second Chance Shop is open: Monday 12:30 p.m. - 3:00 p.m.
 Wednesday 9:00 a.m. - 3:00 p.m.
 Saturday 9:00 a.m. - 3:00 p.m.

 ****************** Buy and sell used materials at great prices by visiting the Reuse Marketplace.
 This is a free service that seeks to reduce waste by promoting the exchange of reusable commercial materials. ***************

-Cash NOT accepted at transfer station.
-Before going to transfer station, purchase tickets at:
+Cash NOT accepted at transfer station for household trash.
+Before going to transfer station, purchase punch cards at:

 Springfield Town Hall